5 Symptoms of a Bad Alternator (and Replacement Cost)

 The best option you can do with a bad alternator is to replace it with a new or used one.
 A new alternator will cost between $400 and $1000.
 If you purchase a refurbished or re-manufactured alternator, it will cost between $200 and $500.

-1 thought on “5 Symptoms of a Bad Alternator (and Replacement Cost)”
+1 thought on “5 Symptoms of a Bad Alternator (And Replacement Cost)”

 Leave a Comment